 Our division provides education and training for Saint Louis University undergraduates, medical students and residents in pediatrics, pediatrics/internal medicine, obstetrics, and neonatal perinatal medicine.

 The Neonatal-Perinatal Fellowship Program at SLU was established in 1981.
 The program is fully accredited by the ACGME.
 The fellowship program currently has six GME-funded positions.
 The neonatal board rate for the last five years is 100%.

 Members of the division participate in a variety of educational opportunities for undergraduate and graduate nurses and respiratory therapists.
 An important educational effort is the Illinois regional perinatal education program.
 In cooperation with SLU's obstetrics faculty and SSM Health Cardinal Glennon Children's Hospital and SSM Health St. Mary Hospital's nursing leadership, our faculty regularly participate with the medical and nursing staffs of 40 referring maternal and neonatal services in educational and quality improvement programs in the State of Illinois.

-The division has funded research in three areas of translational research.
+The division has funded research in four areas of translational research.

 Dr. Noah Hillman – Preterm lung injury and inflammation

 Dr. Joyce Koenig – Neonatal response to pre-natal inflammation